wiepvandertoorn/seqan3/doc/tutorial/sequence_file/index.md

 For instance, you need to have *zlib* installed for reading `.gz` files and *libbz2* for reading `.bz2` files.
 You can check whether you have installed these libraries by running `cmake .` in your build directory.
 If `-- Optional dependency: ZLIB-x.x.x found.` is displayed on the command line then you can read/write compressed files in your programs.
-TODO what about bz2

 ## Basic layout of SeqAn file objects